 We are a clinical-stage biopharmaceutical company with a limited operating history.
 We do not have any products approved for sale, and we are currently focused on developing our only product candidate, LUM-201.
 Evaluating our performance, viability or future success will be more difficult than if we had a longer operating history or approved products on the market.
 We continue to incur significant research and development and general and administrative expenses related to our operations.
 Investment in biopharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that any potential product candidate will fail to demonstrate adequate effect or an acceptable safety profile, gain regulatory approval or become commercially viable.
 We have incurred significant operating losses in each year since our inception and expect to incur substantial and increasing losses for the foreseeable future.
-As of March 31, 2020, we had an accumulated deficit of \$60.0 million.
-In the event we are able to monetize the PRV issued as a result of the approval by the FDA of the Ebola vaccine developed under the NewLink Merck Agreement by partner Merck in 2020, we may have taxable net income during the year ended December 31, 2020, however, due to the step up to fair value of the PRV asset recorded in conjunction with the Merger, we do not expect to achieve operating income for 2020 or for the foreseeable future.
+As of June 30, 2020, we had an accumulated deficit of \$65.3 million.
+As a result of the PRV Transfer Agreement entered into with Merck on July 27, 2020, we may have taxable net income during the year ended December 31, 2020, however, due to the step up to fair value of the PRV asset recorded in conjunction with the Merger, we do not expect to achieve operating income for 2020 or for the foreseeable future.